mshr-h/vscode-verilog-hdl-support/README.md

     By default, the linter will be run at the workspace directory.
 Enable this option to run at the file location.
 If enabled, `` `include`` directives should contain file paths relative to the current file.

+* `verilog.linting.verilator.useWSL` (Default: False)

+    Run verilator under WSL (use `apg-get install verilator` to install).
+Paths generated automatically by the extension (the path to the Verilog file as well as the auto-generated document folder for `-I`) are translated to WSL paths using the `wslpath` program.
+Any other paths you specify in `verilog.linting.verilator.arguments` must be manually converted.

 * `verilog.ctags.path` (Default: ctags)

     Path to your installation of Ctags if it isn't already present in your `PATH` environment variable.